The cost of trading changes at Charles Schwab and what it means for you and your financial advisor’s business.

 When you compare the RIA advisors to their Wall Street counterparts, on the surface they can look similar.
 The investment options can be similar, the credentials after the advisors’ names can be similar, but it is not a level playing field.
 In fact, there are two different playing fields and Schwab’s recent actions are its attempt to be the dominant player, supporting RIAs that are professionalizing financial advice, attracting the best talent, and innovating around the needs of their clients.

-As a Morton Brown Family Wealth client, here is what you need to know:
+As a client, here is what you need to know:

 - Our commitment at Morton Brown is to the “human-ness of advice” as industry expert Steve Sanduski has called it.
 Technology plays a role in managing your money, but our ability to understand, communicate, and interpret the world around you is paramount.

-- We perceived that the ground is shifting, and we are staying informed and engaged about how that shift can benefit you.
+- We perceived that the ground is shifting.
+We are staying informed and engaged about how that shift can benefit you.
 The way we plan and invest is changing as options and opportunities emerge, so we cannot assume that the way we have always done things will stay the same.
 It is our commitment as entrepreneurs to staying in front of trends for your benefit.

 - If it was easy, everyone would do it.
 Our commitment to a fee-based model and the accountability of managing an independent firm are not decisions to be taken lightly.
 Change is inevitable for us and for our clients, but our purpose is to create a firm that answers to you through all of the complexity to come.
 It is heartening to see more advisors come to play on this field, but we recognize that not everyone is going to, and that sets us apart.